google/fonts/ProjectChecklist.md

 Github is a public project collaboration platform that is somewhat similar to Dropbox, but more fine-grained.
 It provides the best and most well-designed experience for public project development.

+However, it is very project-centered.

+Please join the Fonts-Discuss Google Group, and when you have some work to show start a new thread and describe the work.
+You'll see a lot of other Israeli designers did the same, and the responses have been great.

+If possible, add screenshots of your designs in your posts (and not just links to Github) - it makes the conversation on the Google Group much easier.

 **Note:** The github messages are emailed to you and anyone who clicks 'watch' at the top of your project.
 You can reply via email to these messages and they will be posted publicly on the Github issue tracker (although attachments will be dropped.)
 So its a good idea to set up an email filter to label github emails as such, to be sure you know when your reply will become public.